nishanb/Hawk/README.md

 Modify DB name and DB name in .env file or import the database

     php artisan migrate

+### Genearte Application Key

+    php artisan key:generate

 ### Run application

     php artisan serve

-local application will be avilable at [localhost:8000](localhost:8000).
+local application will be started at [localhost:8000](localhost:8000).
 Port number may differ